BANGAUTOGLASS

 Beyond break-ins, other documented causes include:

 Understanding the cause matters for one practical reason: if your window was broken during a theft or vandalism event, that information is relevant when you're filing an insurance claim.
 A comprehensive auto insurance policy typically covers non-collision glass damage, including break-ins, though your specific coverage will depend on your individual policy and deductible.
-Bang AutoGlass can help walk you through the claim process if you haven't started it yet — we can't file on your behalf, but we can make the process easier to navigate.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Repair or Replace?
 For Door Glass, It's Almost Always Replace